xshshahab/Mini_Project/README.md

 - Generate QR codes for URLs, text, and other data
 - Customizable QR code size
 - Clean and intuitive UI

-## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Installation
 1. Clone the repository: